 With 40 years experience working in Aboriginal education in the NT as teacher, principal, curriculum developer, HR manager and Regional Director, Leonie bring a wealth of skills and knowledge to the board.
 Leonie currently runs a bespoke educational consultancy that works to provide training, mentorship and support primarily to principals of schools with Aboriginal students.
 Leonie has dedicated her life's work to Indigenous education and is passionate about a child's right to access quality education, no matter where they live.

 Naomi is a proud Mok woman - a Traditional Owner of Mankungdjang estate, where the Academy is situated.
-She is also a proud mother to Delsanto, who is a student at the Academy.
+She is also a proud mother to Delsanto, who is a student at the Academy, and Jonno Junior.
 Naomi worked for many years as a Warddeken ranger and in 2017 started work as an educator at Nawarddeken Academy.

 Mavis is a Traditional Owner of the Djorrorlom clan and currently sits of the board of both Warddeken Land Management Ltd and Mimal Land Management Ltd, having customary responsibilities for country in both management areas.
 Mavis has worked for many years as a youth worker, facilitating back to country trips and diversionary programs for at risk youth.
 She is passionate about the education of next younger generation of leaders.